LaDeMonika/42_Git_GitHub_Workshop/git_branches.md

 - Merging branches:
     - git switch main -> change to branch that should receive changes
-    - git merge <branch_name> -> name of the branch you want the changes from when you merge sometimes you get opened editor and that's because merge sometimes produce new commit and makes standard message "merge branch 'branch_name'"
+    - git merge <branch_name> -> name of the branch you want the changes from.

+      When you merge sometimes you get opened editor and that's because merge sometimes produce new commit and makes standard message "merge branch 'branch_name'"

 -----------------------------------------------------------
 - Deleting branches: